-Delusional parasitosis is a rare psychiatric condition in which a person mistakenly thinks that they have a parasitic infestation.
-They believe that lice, fleas, worms, mites, or other organisms have entered their body and overtaken their surroundings.
+Delusional parasitosis, or delusional infestation, is a rare psychiatric condition, where a person mistakenly thinks that they have a parasitic infestation.

 Although doctors find no medical evidence of an infection or infestation, the person with the delusion can often describe how the bugs enter their body and move around.
 They experience realistic irritation and other sensations, and they may pick at their skin enough to cause open wounds.